What is papaya?

 The peak seasons for Hawaiian papayas on US markets are April through June, and October through December.
 A number of markets may carry chopped papaya in juice year-round in the produce department.
 Papaya nectar is also available, canned, and bottled, though its placement in a market can vary.

 Here in Florida, I have lots of papaya trees growing in my garden, even though we live further north in North Central Florida, papaya fruit is one of the few tropical fruits that are grown here.

 How Do You Pick A Good Papaya?

 When buying papaya, make sure to select fruit that is mostly yellow with a little bit of green on the surface.
 That way, you can let it come to full ripeness at home.
-When ripe, the fruit should be firm, but yielding to gentle pressure.
-It should also feel surprisingly heavy for its size and have smooth skin.
+When ripe, the fruit should be firm, but yield to gentle pressure.
+It should also feel surprisingly heavy for its size and smooth skin.

 Ripe papaya should have a sweet aroma, though avoid buying overripe fruit.
 That fruit will be overly soft and is only worth buying if you intend to puree it and use it immediately.